-Hobbes questioned: How do you know that the phenomena that they're describing, the relationships between pressure and volume, how do you know that these are facts of nature as opposed to facts of the air-pump?
+Hobbes questioned: How do you know that the phenomena that Boyle and Hooke are describing, the relationships between pressure and volume, how do you know that these are facts of nature as opposed to facts of the air-pump?

 How do you know when the air-pump is working correctly?
-The air-pump as a very finicky machine.
-It was very difficult to keep the seals intact, they were using leather flaps with a kind of grease to make a seal.
-Leaks came easily and it was very difficult to keep the machine operating.
+The air-pump is a very finicky machine.
+It was very difficult to keep the seals intact, as they were using leather flaps with a kind of grease to make a seal.
+Leaks came easily and it was not easy to keep the machine operating.

 Hobbes said to Hooke and Boyle, how do you know that the machine is working right now?
 Maybe the machine is, in fact, working correctly when you say, oh, we’re not getting the results we expected.
 Hobbes had a brilliant insight here, which is, complicated machines already embody theories, so how can they test the theories that are used to build the machine?
 The expectation of what the machine is supposed to show you is already there, so how can you use that as confirmation of the expectation?
 This is "painting the bulls-eye around the arrow in the wall."

 So, for Hobbes, the whole orientation of experimental science was a mistake – in this, he was like Descartes who thought experimentation to be unnecessary and problematic.

 Starting with Bacon, it was thought that if you could have the right method, then you would be able to finesse to conclusion Plato’s “battle of the gods and the earth-giants,” and you could get knowledge of nature, and not be concerned with the wider problem of knowledge in philosophy.